Switzerland, a land of asylum? The word of the witnesses As part of Switzerland’s presidency of the International Holocaust Remembrance Alliance

 Closed Country by Kaspar Kasics and Stefan Mächler

-Crossed destinies of the Sonabend family and the Popowski family.
-Fritz Straub is a guard at the Boncourt border post where the Sonabend family was turned away on August 17, 1942.
-She is forced to live in a convent before being expelled.
-Fritz Straub and the nuns follow strictly the orders of police chief Heinrich Rothmund.
-A few days earlier, on 8 August 1942, Heinrich Rothmund had personally given his consent to the entry of the Popowski family into Switzerland.
+Crossed destinies of the Sonabend and Popowski families.
+Fritz Straub is a guard at the Boncourt border post where the Sonabend family was turned back on 17 August 1942.
+She is forced to reside in a convent before being expelled.
+Fritz Straub and the nuns follow the orders of police chief Heinrich Rothmund to the letter.
+A few days earlier, on 8 August 1942, Heinrich Rothmund had personally given his approval for the entry of the Popowski family into Switzerland.

 In the presence of Georges Loinger, Frida Wattenberg and Liliane Klein-Lieber, guests of honor, witnesses André Panczer, Isidore Jacubowiez, Edmond Richemond, Rosette Tasma-Wielblad and Sabine Sonabend, director Kaspar Kasics, and historians Stefan Mächler and Ruth Fivaz-Silbermann.